Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Brunswick Hill, Reading: Historic Building Recording

-Project snapshot: a survey of the garage in response to a planning condition
+Project snapshot: a survey of the garage to satisfy a planning condition requirement

 Client need: clarification on the requirements to undertake the work and apply for the discharge of the condition so that work could progress on site